Jhgallas/obsidian-similarity/README.md

   - On Windows, Python is recommended to be installed and automatically added from the Microsoft Store
 - Make sure that you have [Obsidian](https://obsidian.md/) installed and at least one vault created.
 	- Make sure ["safe mode" is disabled in settings](https://help.obsidian.md/Extending+Obsidian/Plugin+security) on the Obsidian vault you wish to use.
 - Download or clone this repository.
-If you are manually douwnloading, move the obsidian-similarity-toolkit folder to `[yourvault]/.obsidian/plugins`.
+If you are manually downloading, move the obsidian-similarity-toolkit folder to `[yourvault]/.obsidian/plugins`.
 If you prefer to clone, point git to that folder.
 	- "Show hidden folders" might need to be enabled for .obsidian to appear.
 	- If no plugins have been installed, you might need to create the 'plugins' folder.
 - Re-open obsidian, and the plugin should be present under Community Plugins in settings.